Can't find an answer below? Contact us

 Yes.
 Teachers can post assignments to their Google Classroom using the Share to Classroom button.
 This is available for both Listening Links and custom Premium assignments.

 Students and teachers can also login to Listenwise using their Google accounts.

 Language Challenge levels are not directly related to reading levels or grade-level content.
 Students can typically listen and understand content that is 2-3 grade levels above their reading levels, so choosing stories should include the factors of language challenge, curriculum-aligned content and student interest.

 Our stories have been categorized with Language Challenge levels of Low, Medium, or High.
 We suggest starting with the stories labeled “Low” and if students are understanding, move on to “Medium” language challenge stories.
 Our Premium version includes student supports such as slower audio and interactive transcripts.
 And you may want to scaffold by pre-teaching vocabulary and building background, and these instructional supports are provided.

 Teachers are able to change passwords for any students enrolled in their classes.
-The teacher should click "Classes" on the her own menu bar, then click on the class, and then on the student's name.
-Teachers are then able to set a new password for the student.
+The teacher should click "Classes" on her own menu bar, then click on the class, and then on “password reset” for any student in the roster.

 Teachers are able to retrieve student usernames.
 The teacher should click "Classes" on his own menu bar, and then on the relevant class name.
 Next to the names of the students, the usernames are displayed.

 Yes.
 Students always have access to the audio and can listen as many times as they choose.
 If the teacher has opted to include the transcript with the quiz, then that will also remain available to students as they answer questions.

 Quiz questions are listed at the top of each column of the quiz report.
 If a teacher wants to see all the answer choices for a question, he just clicks on an answer chosen by a student to see the student’s response with the other choices.
 You can also click on the name of the quiz at the top of the quiz report to open up a preview of the entire quiz.